When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Turner & Hooch (1989)

-Although it came out just after K-9, Turner & Hooch was undeniably the more charming police buddy comedy to pair man with his best friend.
+Although it came out just after K-9, Turner & Hooch was undeniably the more charming police buddy comedy to pair a man with his best friend.
 We’ll take Tom “Turner” Hanks’s jowled, clumsy, slobbering hound over James Belushi’s unruly German Shepherd any day of the week.
-Hooch’s matchmaking abilities alone make him worth the screen fee.
+Hooch’s matchmaking abilities alone make him worth his fee.

 Profile image of Stephen Graves Stephen Graves Online Deputy Editor